-A personal loan is an amount of money lent by a bank, building society or other commercial lender.
-You’ll be given the loan in one lump sum and will have to pay it back in monthly instalments.
+A personal loan is an amount of money lent to an individual by a bank, building society or other commercial lender.
+You’ll be given the loan in one lump sum and will have to pay it back in monthly instalments over a set amount of time.
 When you pay back the loan, you’ll also pay interest on the amount you’ve borrowed.

 What is APR?